LearnersGuild/guide/Learning_Guide/Kickoff.md

 Once projects have been formed, the first thing the team needs to do is to create a container for the **artifact**.
 The artifact is the output of a project.
 It is the thing produced by a team to complete a project.
 All artifacts need a URL and a Learning Contract document in a `CONTRACT.md` file.

-In most cases, the artifact will be a GitHub repository in the account of a learner on the team that is forked from the goal repository.
+In most cases, the artifact will be a GitHub repository in the account of a learner on the team.
+If the goal has its own base repo, you can fork it to create this repo.

-- Create a repo for your project by forking the goal repository\* and make a simple first commit.
+- Create a repo for your project (or fork the goal repository, if it exists\*) and make a simple first commit.
 Your first commit should write or update the README.md file with your project's name, team members, a link to the goal and a LICENSE file (unless it already exists).
 - Once you've done that, set the artifact for your project.
 For example: `/project set-artifact http://github.com/LearnersGuild/playbook`

 Make your first commit to a master branch.
 You should aim to have this step done **within a few minutes** of finding your team.

-\*Most goals should come with a goal repository, so the best way to get started is to fork that repository.
+\*Some goals come with a goal repository, so the best way to get started is to fork that repository.
 In some cases, the goal won't have an associated repo, so you'll need to create a new one for your project.
-Some goals (like the OSS projects) have a different process for project kickoff.
+Other goals (like the OSS projects) may have a different process for project kickoff.
 Read the goal for more information.

 ## Learning Contract

-Once your first commit is in, it's time to review the scope of your project by reading the Learning Contract in the `CONTRACT.md` file.
+Once your first commit is in, it's time to review the scope of your project by creating a Learning Contract.

+Name it `CONTRACT.md` and copy over the contents of the goal's learning contract (which should be in the `contracts/` directory of the [web-development-js](https://github.com/GuildCrafts/web-development-js/tree/master/contracts) repo).
 The Learning Contract document defines the specifications and quality criteria for the artifact to meet.

 The goal of a Learning Contract is to guide your team's effort for the rest of the project.
 It is a **learning contract** that you make with yourselves and has many purposes:

 1. It guides and focuses your efforts for the rest of the cycle.
 2. It defines completeness and quality for your code reviewers during the reflection phase.
-3. It is a means for you to practice **project estimation**, **spec'ing**, and **goal setting**.
-These are critical skill for any software developer to develop (and really difficult ones).
+3. It serves as an example of **project estimation**, **spec'ing**, and **goal setting**.
+Read the contract with a critical eye to see how this is done.
+To practice this skill (it is an important one!), consider writing your own goal!
 4. It challenges you and your team to stay in your Zone of Proximal Development (ZPD).
 Without a good challenge, your learning will not be optimized.

-Review the Learning Contract included in the goal.
-You may need to improve it if the specs are unclear or the quality rubric is incomplete.
-If so, make changes in a pull request and then submit your PR to [prrr](http://prrr.apps.learnersguild.org/).

 Checkout this [example of a model spec](https://github.com/GuildCrafts/model-project-specifications/blob/master/model_specs.md) and this [quality rubric library](https://github.com/GuildCrafts/model-project-specifications/blob/master/quality_rubric_library.md).

 If you notice that the specs for the goal are too vague or incomplete, inform the goal author and request that they update them.
+Or, better yet, just submit a pull request with your improvements as changes to the source learning contract.

 ## Work Plan